About the Senior Staff

 Temple Administrator

-Esther is glad to be part of the wonderful TBO family, learning, and slowly meeting and talking to members and leaders, accepting challenges and getting to know you!
-She shares her administrative/operational experiences, having supported C-level executives for over 30 years.
+Esther is glad to be part of the wonderful TBO family and getting to know you, LIVE!
+Although Zoom has its great points!
+She does want to know more about you!
+Esther shares her administrative/operational experiences, having supported C-level executives for over 30 years.
 She has worked with all types of people from disaster clients at American Red Cross Broward Chapter to government officials and believes all have something to offer and share.
 She has lived in South Florida for over 45 years, but still considers herself a Native New Yorker as the early years tend to influence one the most.

 She comes to us most recently from Congregation B’nai Israel, Boca Raton, with 10+ years of experience, having supported the CEO and Board of Trustees, in all areas of administration and operations.